pletzer/python-oop-novice/_episodes/05-dunder.md

 >> ~~~
 >>     @classmethod
 >>     def random(cls):
->>         '''Returns a triangle with three random length sides in the
+>>         """Returns a triangle with three random length sides in the
 >>         range [0, 1).
 >>         If the sum of the two short sides isn't longer than the
 >>         long side (and so the triangle doesn't close), then try
 >>         again.
 There is an infinitesimal probability that this
 >>         method will never return, as randomness keeps delivering
->>         invalid triangles.'''
+>>         invalid triangles."""
 >>
 >>         random_triangle = cls([random(), random(), random()])
 >>         while isinstance(random_triangle.area(), complex):